Minimal Session Types for the $\pi$-calculus (Extended Version): Extension with Labeled Choices

-Here we illustrate how our decomposition strategy can be extended to account for labeled choice (and their types).
+Our decomposition strategy can be extended to account for labeled choice (and their types).
 This entails the extension of the type decomposition function $\Gtopt{\cdot}$ (\Cref{pi:def:typesdecomp}) and of the breakdown function $\Bopt{k}{\tilde x}{P}$ (\Cref{pi:t:bdowncorec}); this latter extension will be denoted $\Boptsb{k}{\tilde x}{\cdot}$.

-For simplicity, we concentrate on the case of \emph{finite} processes, without recursion / recursive session types.
-We base our presentation on the corresponding breakdown for the case of the higher-order calculus \HO, as presented in~\cite{DBLP:journals/corr/abs-2301-05301}.
+For simplicity, we focus on \emph{finite} processes, without recursion / recursive session types. \fixed{One of the challenges involved in extending our approach to account for both labeled choices and recursion concerns \emph{non-uniform} termination: in a branching type $\btbra{l_i:S_i}_{i \in I}$ not only each $S_i$ can be different, but some of them may denote recursive (non terminating) behaviors while the rest may not.
+Handling this potential non-uniformity requires care. } We base our presentation on the corresponding breakdown for the case of the higher-order calculus \HO, as presented in~\cite{DBLP:journals/corr/abs-2301-05301}.

-Notice that in a branching type $\btbra{l_i:S_i}_{i \in I}$ each $S_i$ can be different.
-To uniformly handle these differences, we break down branching and selection types as follows: \end{newaddenv} \begin{definition}[Decomposing Types: Labeled Choices] We extend the type decomposition function $\Gtopt{\cdot}$ (\Cref{pi:def:typesdecomp}) as follows:
+To uniformly handle the potential differences in a branching type $\btbra{l_i:S_i}_{i \in I}$, we break down branching and selection types as follows: \end{newaddenv} \begin{definition}[Decomposing Types: Labeled Choices] We extend the type decomposition function $\Gtopt{\cdot}$ (\Cref{pi:def:typesdecomp}) as follows:

 \end{definition} \begin{newaddenv} This decomposition follows the intuition that branching and selection correspond to the input and output of labels, respectively.
-For example, in the case of branching, once a particular branch $l_i$ has been selected, we would like to input names on which to provide sessions from the branch $\Gtopt{S_i}$; the corresponding selection process should provide the names for the chosen branch.
-By binding names of selected branch, we account for the different session types of the branches $S_i$.